bernardphp/bernard/doc/drivers.rst

 PhpAmqp / RabbitMQ
 ------------------

-The RabbitMQ driver leans on the php-amqp library by Alvaro Videla.
+The RabbitMQ driver leans on the php-amqp library by php-amqplib.

 The driver should be constructed with an ``AMQPStreamConnection`` object, an exchange name and optionally the default message parameters.